bigbear2017/jpserver/README.md

 At first, I think the interface should be simple that it only supports vectors.
 But then I want to use some new feature from JAVA 8.
 So that, we can define the new functions to support new features.

+### Some common packages to Implement
+1. hadoop utils to read data
+2. zoo keeper to use